 “My doctor diagnosed Fibromyalgia after my road accident but my last solicitors really didn’t take me seriously.
 I eventually contacted BLB and Bruce Dyer looked after me.
 Bruce really understands Fibromyalgia and got the top specialists on board.
 It was a fight but we won.
 I will always recommend Bruce and BLB.”
 AK (£375,000 recovered), June 2018

 |Keep up to date with the latest developments relating to Fibromyalgia and chronic pain more generally through our topical and regularly updated Blog.|

 What are the symptoms of Fibromyalgia?

-Typically, as a Fibromyalgia sufferer you will experience a range of symptoms, but it is likely that the most debilitating of those is widespread pain throughout your body.
+As Fibromyalgia solicitors, we have a great deal of experience helping clients suffering from this condition.
+Typically, as a Fibromyalgia sufferer, you will experience a range of symptoms, but it is likely that the most debilitating of those is widespread pain throughout your body.

 The condition is characterised by pain in the soft fibrous tissues such as the muscles, tendons and ligaments, often likened to flu-like symptoms of widespread aching, but constant and unrelenting.

 In addition to pain, our clients commonly report symptoms such as:

 - Poor (non-restorative) sleep

 - Irritable bowel syndrome